 Having fulfilled all requirements, including any research or community service obligations, you will graduate at the end of your clinical year.
 You will receive your Doctor of Veterinary Medicine degree and earn the title, doctor.
 Some students combine their DVM with a master’s degree in public health research or public policy.
 Others may add a doctorate in such fields as animal diseases, biomedical research, biopharming, or food safety.
-To begin practicing veterinary medicine, licensed DVM’s need to only meet their individual state’s requirements regarding competence and conduct.
+To begin practicing veterinary medicine, licensed DVM’s need only meet their individual state’s requirements regarding competence and conduct.
 Veterinarians may be certified by the American Board of Veterinary Practitioners and by the board of their eventual specialty, and they may apply for membership in the AVMA or other professional societies.

-AS a DVM who wishes to further your training, you may apply for internships and then veterinary residencies.
+How long to become a veterinarian may be decided by additional training you pursue after graduation.
+As a DVM who wishes to further your training, you may apply for internships and then veterinary residencies.
 Senior studies conducted by the AVMA in 2019 found that about 28 percent of new DVM’s choose to pursue internships.

 Interns at large referral centers may handle a larger number of challenging cases than interns at smaller private practices.
 All interns, however, gain valuable experience with different types of veterinary medicine, and that experience helps DVM’s decide if they are ready for private practice or if they wish to advance to a residency, which is usually two or three more years of advanced training.

-If you are a veterinarian who has completed an internship or who has two years of private-practice experience, you may apply for residency programs.
+If you are a veterinarian who has completed an internship or who has two years of private practice experience, you may apply for residency programs.
 The residency application process, again through VIRMP, is similar to the internship process, and about 86 percent of residency applicants are matched.
 That number increases or decreases according to the competitiveness of the veterinary specialty, however.
 In 2020, only about 17 percent of applicants to small animal surgery residencies were matched, while anesthesia residency applicants matched at a rate of 83 percent.
 How to be a veterinarian with a high chance of getting a match?
 Most residency hopefuls find it beneficial to apply to more than one specialty.

 Residency training is more specialized than an internship.
 As a resident, you can consult and interact with specialists, handle emergency cases, make daily clinical and formal rounds, manage medical and surgical cases, and present in journal clubs.
-As a resident, you can also complete research in their specialty and publish work in veterinary literature.
+As a resident, you can also complete research in your specialty and publish work in veterinary literature.
 You may also deliver continuing education lectures and supervise interns and veterinary students.
 The many residency specialties include: